samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 * [Detect Poison and Disease](/spells/2619093-detect-poison-and-disease)
 * [See Invisibility](/spells/2619011-see-invisibility)

-***Protective Aura.*** As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can plant the haft end of the rod in the ground, whereupon the rod’s head sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 60-foot radius and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 60 feet.
+***Protective Aura.*** As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can plant the haft end of the rod in the ground, whereupon the rod's head sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 60-foot radius and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 60 feet.
 While in that Bright Light, you and your allies gain a +1 bonus to Armor Class and saving throws and can sense the location of any [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) creature that is also in the Bright Light.

-The rod’s head stops glowing and the effect ends after 10 minutes or when a creature takes a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to pull the rod from the ground.
-Once used, this property can’t be used again until the next dawn.
+The rod's head stops glowing and the effect ends after 10 minutes or when a creature takes a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to pull the rod from the ground.
+Once used, this property can't be used again until the next dawn.

 ### [Rod of Lordly Might](/magic-items/9228981-rod-of-lordly-might)